mooxphp/moox/README.md

 ## Todo

-- Fix workflows of all packages
+- Fix workflows of all packages to Level 8
     - PHPStan tallui-web-components - Level 8
     - PHPStan tallui-package-builder - Level 8
-    - PHPStan tallui-form-components - Level 4, but many bugs present like wrong views
+    - PHPStan tallui-form-components - Level 4, but many bugs present like wrong views, currently Level 5
     - Fix TestCase in tallui-core
-    - Fix dev-components
-- Update builder accordingly
-- Check Larastan and https://phpstan.org/user-guide/baseline to get rid of errors
 - https://img.shields.io/badge/PHPStan-level%208-brightgreen ... readme like phpstan? ... use banner (see form-components)
 - Scaffold admin-package
 - Start with Dashboard and Tailwind conf (https://tailwindcss.com/docs/theme, see Theme-docs)